Monthly Broker Audit Process — Effective 15th of Each Month 🧾

 Q: Why was I selected?

-A: No. Random selection preserves integrity.
+A: No. Random selection preserves audit integrity.

 Q: What if the customer does not remember the sale?

-Q: How long are audits stored?
+Q: How long are audit records kept?

 Q: What if everything is correct?